 Wild parsnip was mapped in five sites.
-Due to size and phenology, plants were only removed from one site, with a total of two plants removed (Figure 24c).
-Flower heads were removed from the remaining sites
+Due to size and phenology, plants were only removed from two sites, with a total of five plants removed (Figure 26c).
+Flower heads were removed from the remaining sites.

 All invasive plant infestations are located within the main campground of Meacham Lake.
 Meacham Lake West was also surveyed where no invasive plants were observed.